-- Prior to June, the Town Manager submits to the Town Council a proposed operating and capital budget for the fiscal year commencing July 1.
+- Prior to May 30, the Budget committee submits to the Town Council a proposed operating and capital budget for the fiscal year commencing the following July 1.
 The operating budget and capital budget includes proposed expenditures and the means of financing them. - 2.
-Public hearings are conducted to obtain citizen comments. - 3.
-Prior to July 1, the budget is legally enacted through passage of an Appropriations Resolution. - 4.
+Public hearings are conducted to obtain citizen comments. - Prior to June 30, the budgets for the general and enterprise funds are legally enacted through passage of an Appropriations Resolution.
+Town Council may, from time to time, amend the budget, providing for additional expenditures and the means of financing them. - 4.
 The Appropriations Resolution places legal restrictions on expenditures at the fund, function, and departmental level.
-These appropriations for each fund, function, and department can be revised only by the Town Council. - 5.
-Formal budgetary integration is employed as a management control device during the year and budgets are legally adopted for all major funds. - 6.
-All budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 7.
-Supplemental Appropriations are adopted if necessary during the fiscal year.
+These appropriations for each fund, function, and department can be revised only by the Town Council.
+The Budget Committee is authorized to transfer budgeted amounts within general government departments. - 5.
+Formal budgetary integration is employed as a management control device during the year and budgets are legally adopted for all major funds. - All budgets are adopted on a basis consistent with generally accepted accounting principles (GAAP). - 7.
+Appropriations lapse on June 30, for all Town units.